Data Processing Agreement

 - ROLES AND DETAILS OF PROCESSING

 - The parties agree and acknowledge that under the performance of their obligations set forth in the Agreement, and with respect to the Processing of Customer Data, Akeyless is acting as a Data Processor and Customer is acting as a Data Controller.
-For the purpose of the CCPA, Customer is the Business and Akeyless is the Service Provider.
 Each party shall be individually and separately responsible for complying with the obligations that apply to such party under applicable Data Protection Law.

 - The subject matter and duration of the Processing carried out by the Processor on behalf of the Controller, the nature and purpose of the Processing, the type of Personal Data and categories of Data Subjects are described in Annex I attached hereto.